 Commercially minded IT leaders have every opportunity to be to be a more substantive force for change, improvement and ‘whole business’ digital adoption.
 The days of simply being the tame disrupter, or the caged operator are gone.
 Leadership, influence, impact and whole business thinking are the currency contemporary IT leaders must deal in.
 But they have to integrate with the leadership team and ensure they have them arm in arm if the organisation is to truly exploit the opportunities that digital can offer.

-Categories: Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Infrastructure & Built Environment Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail Recruitment, Chemicals and Process Industries, Technology Recruitment
+Categories: Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Infrastructure & Built Environment Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail Recruitment, Chemicals and Process Industries Recruitment, Technology Recruitment